-In this final pathway, parents describe a conscious decision to prioritize behavioral discipline and body control as a protective measure.
-This alignment with societal standards is not driven by a lack of empathy, but rather by a perceived parental duty to equip the child with the tools necessary to navigate a judgmental world.
-Here, restriction and critical feedback are framed as a painful but essential preparation, aimed at shielding the child from the future social exclusion and hardship that the parents themselves once experienced.
-As Hod articulates this as a fundamental failure of parental responsibility: "And then I ask, where was the parental role to stop this [the development of obesity and its subsequent social consequences] ".
+In this final pathway, parents described a conscious decision to prioritize behavioral discipline and body control as a protective measure.
+This alignment with societal standards is driven not by a lack of empathy, but rather by a perceived parental duty to equip the child with the tools necessary to navigate a judgmental world.
+Here, restriction and critical feedback are framed as a painful but essential form of preparation, aimed at shielding the child from the social exclusion and hardship that the parents themselves once experienced.
+As Hod articulated, childhood obesity is often seen as a fundamental failure of parental responsibility: “And then I ask, where was the parental role to stop [the development of obesity and its subsequent social consequences]?”

-For Maya, this pathway reveals a deep internal conflict.
+For Maya, this pathway entails a deep internal conflict.
 While she consciously aspires to promote self-love, she remains tethered to the internalized belief that obesity is an objective burden that no one can truly embrace:

-"I am telling her with a whole heart that I want her to grow up and love herself... but inside it is difficult.
-Because I don't truly believe wholeheartedly that a fat person loves themselves completely...
-I don't feel like you can feel 100% comfortable with this heaviness... it bothers you, and you have to take a few extra steps...
-I don't really think you live with it in such completeness".
+I am telling [my daughter] with a whole heart that I want her to grow up and love herself... but inside it is difficult.
+Because I don’t truly believe wholeheartedly that a fat person loves themselves completely...
+I don’t feel like you can feel 100% comfortable with this heaviness... it bothers you, and you have to take a few extra steps...
+I don’t really think you live with it in such completeness.

-Maya further admits that this conviction led her to repeat the very "mantras" she heard as a child with her eldest daughter, even when she recognized the harm she was causing:
+Maya further admitted that this conviction led her to repeat the very “mantras” she heard as a child with her eldest daughter, even when she recognized the harm she was causing:

-"I used to bother her a lot about it... look how you look, it's a shame.
-To the point where sometimes I would hurt her, and then I would stop and realize that I was repeating the same mantra I heard as a child".
+I used to bother her a lot about it... look how you look, it’s a shame.
+To the point where sometimes I would hurt her, and then I would stop and realize that I was repeating the same mantra I heard as a child.

-Tani demonstrates how this "parental imperative" can involve using the child's own insecurities as a strategic tool for enforcing discipline.
-She describes reminding her daughter of her body dissatisfaction to motivate restriction: "I remind her: 'Do you remember you told me this part bothers you?
+Tani demonstrated how this “parental imperative” can involve using the child’s own insecurities as a strategic tool for enforcing discipline.
+In an attempt to motivate restriction, she described reminding her daughter of the dissatisfaction her daughter had previously reported feeling regarding her body: “I remind her: ‘Do you remember you told me this part bothers you?
 You can improve this.
-You can skip this extra serving, and that’s what will make a difference'".
+You can skip this extra serving, and that’s what will make a difference.’”

 Ultimately, some parents, like Tani, find themselves questioning whether the harshness they endured was a necessary evil that protected them from a worse fate:

-"I think that if my mother hadn’t put all those ideas into my head, maybe today I would be much heavier and more frustrated...
+I think that if my mother hadn’t put all those ideas into my head, maybe today I would be much heavier and more frustrated...
 Maybe people do need to go through certain challenges.
-I’m somewhere in the middle with that question".
+I’m somewhere in the middle with that question.

-Summary of Third theme
+Summary of Theme 3

-Across the interviews, three recurring parental pathways emerged regarding their approach to their child's weight.
-In some instances, parents attempted a conscious reversal of their own upbringing, the '180-degree rule', striving to offer unconditional acceptance and an environment of abundance.
+Across the interviews, three recurring pathways emerged regarding parents’ approach to their child’s weight.
+In some instances, parents attempted a conscious reversal of their own upbringing via the 180-degree rule, striving to offer unconditional acceptance and an environment of abundance.
 In other moments, they experienced emotional collapse, where the very criticism and control they sought to avoid resurfaced despite their intentions.
-A third recurring approach involved a more deliberate alignment with societal norms, framing restriction and judgment as a necessary preparation for a hostile world.
+A third recurring approach involved a more deliberate alignment with societal norms, framing restriction and judgment as necessary preparation for a hostile world.
 Importantly, these pathways were not mutually exclusive; parents frequently moved between them depending on stress, context, and emotional load.

 Summary of Findings